 - Where can I use a payment voucher?

-Travel cards paid with payment vouchers can be loaded at the customer service points of Kuopio info and the council building.
+Travel cards paid with payment vouchers can be loaded at the customer service point of council building.

 - Where can Kela-subsidized cards be loaded?

 You must apply for the subsidy from Kela.
 Fill in Kela’s application for school transport subsidy and take it to your school office.
 The school will provide you with a voucher.